Want to scale your brand on TikTok shop? Learn more about TikTok Reach.

 Impressions, or the number of people who see your ads, can provide insight into how well your ads are working to get eyeballs on your products.
 This can fluctuate significantly based on season or trends—for example, Prime Day is a popular event that sees many impressions skyrocket along with the surge of customers.

-Across Amazon, the number of daily clicks on PPC ads averages around 300,000.
+Daily clicks vary significantly depending on category, budget, and account size.
+High-volume advertisers may generate thousands of clicks per day, while smaller sellers may see far fewer.
 Of course, the more impressions, the more opportunity to share in clicks across your products.
 If your clicks aren’t matching up with your goals, visibility on your ads may be holding you back.

-The average Amazon seller’s daily ad spend is around $260.
+Daily ad spend varies widely depending on category competitiveness and growth goals.
+Many sellers begin with conservative budgets and scale as performance improves.
 For those new to the space, setting a lower target, like $30 to $40 a day, can be a good way to test strategies without over-investing.

 Ad spend can make a huge difference in attracting customers to your product pages, but if the cost to advertise on Amazon is too high per click, per conversion, or even per day, you may be harming your bottom line more than you realize.